ErdenArt/EngineArt/README.md

 A lightweight 2D engine built on top of the **MonoGame Framework**, designed to make 2D games faster and easier.
 It provides all the essentials like tilemaps, colliders, and camera handling.
+This small engine is made for being able to make quick prototypes.
+But also something you can expand more.
+~Main apppeal to this engine is ability to connect anything to everything~
 ---

 ## ✨ Features